European Flight Delay Compensation

 Put your details in our European flight delay compensation claim checker and start your claim now.

-Why Choose AirHelp to Make Your European Flight Delay Compensation Claim?
+Why Choose AirHelp to Make Your EU Airline Compensation Claim?

 AirHelp makes the claim process simple.
 Fill in a few details about your flight, tell us what happened, and our team of expert claim agents will handle the rest.

-We’ll check the details of your flight and build a case for compensation.
+We’ll check the details of your flight and build a case for an EU airline compensation claim.
 And we’ll handle all the negotiations with the airline on your behalf.

 Whether it’s flight delays, flight cancellations, missed connections, or denied boarding — our team of air passenger rights experts help travelers around the world get compensation when their travel doesn’t go according to plan.